duckduckgo/zeroclickinfo-spice/spice2.md

 This helper is used to create hyperlinks within the word definition text.
 The Wordnik API we are using for this plugin provides definitions which often contain words or phrases that are wrapped in `<xref>` tags indicating that Wordnik also has a definition for that word or phrase.
 This helper is used to replace the `<xref>` tags with `<a>` tags that link to a search for that particular word on **Wordnik.com**.

-Now that we have seen the Handlebars template and all looked over all the Javascript related to the dictionary plugin, lets take a look at the CSS used to style the display of the result:
+Now that we have seen the Handlebars template and all looked over all the JavaScript related to the dictionary plugin, lets take a look at the CSS used to style the display of the result:

 ######dictionary_definition.css
 ```css